SteveoMS/Get-apps-in-Teams/README.md

 ### Microsoft Teams Admin app usage report.
 ![admin](/images/AppsReportingv2.png )

 📰 Current reporting does not include which Teams are leveraging these apps.
 The goal of the Get-apps-in-Teams Powershell script is to provide the App Names, Team names and Team Onwers where the apps are installed.
-The script delivers a CSV file report that will help drive adoption and identify real-time use cases for how the user base is leveraging the Teams platform for getting work done.
+The script delivers a report that will help Adoption and Change Management leader understand real-time use cases for how the user base is leveraging the Teams platform for getting work done.

 ### Leverage the report for
 * Identifying apps users for Champions Programs around an app